chilammps/Ovito/doc/python/introduction/running.rst

 don't have to be set up programatically in the script anymore.

 The :command:`-g` command line option switches from console mode to graphical mode.
-This displays OVITO's main window and you can follow your script's actions as it is being executed.
-This is useful if you need to inspect the results your script generates.
+This displays OVITO's main window and you can follow your script's actions as they are being executed.
+This is useful, for instance, if you want to visually inspect the results of your script and to check if everything is correctly set up during the development of a script.

 .. note::